dosimont/dosimont.github.io/_posts/2017-05-03-mpio-tutorial.markdown

 This format is used for the mesh description as well as for the fields (input, post process or restart files).
 Consequently, it is necessary to convert the ascii input file describing the mesh into this new format.

 You can use the Alya to MPI-IO tool available [here](https://github.com/dosimont/alya-mpio-tools).
+Be sure to install all the required dependencies (boost, mpi, vtk).
 Compile it as follow:

     $ git clone https://github.com/dosimont/alya-mpio-tools.git
     $ cd alya-mpio-tools